-Cervical dystonia, also called spasmodic torticollis, is a disease that causes undesired, uncontrollable, often painful, abnormal placement of the head.
-It is a relatively uncommon condition (affecting 57 to 280 people per million) that can be very disabling and can affect a person's quality of life negatively.
-In most cases the cause is unknown and no cure exists.
-Since cervical dystonia is normally a long-term disease it requires long-term treatment.
+Cervical dystonia, also called spasmodic torticollis, is a disorder that causes undesired, uncontrollable, often painful, abnormal placement of the head.
+It is a relatively uncommon condition (affecting 57 to 280 people per million) that can be very disabling, and can negatively affect a person's quality of life.
+In most cases, the cause is unknown; no cure exists.
+Since cervical dystonia is normally a long-term disorder, it requires long-term treatment.

-Botulinum toxin is a powerful, natural chemical that can cause severe paralysis (an inability to move in the part of the body where it is applied) in animals and humans.
-It can also be used to treat many conditions, in particular those with involuntary muscle contractions, such as cervical dystonia.
-Botulinum toxin is delivered by injections into the muscles that contract to produce most of the disease symptoms.
+Botulinum toxin is a powerful, natural chemical that can cause severe paralysis (an inability to move in the part of the body where it is injected) in animals and humans.
+It can also be used to treat many conditions, in particular, those with involuntary muscle contractions, such as cervical dystonia.
+Botulinum toxin is delivered by injections into the muscles that contract to produce most of the disorder symptoms.
 There are different types of botulinum toxin, not all are available for treating health conditions.
 BtA is typically considered the first treatment option in cervical dystonia.

-We performed a rigorous search of the medical literature in October 2016 and found eight studies that compared treatment with BtA versus placebo.
-These studies included a total of 1010 participants, with on average a moderate disease impairment.
-The participants remained in the majority of studies for a short period of time - between 16 and 20 weeks after the treatment.
-The average age of people in the studies was 52.3 years, and they had had cervical dystonia for an average of 4.8 to 12.1 years before taking part in the trials.
-Most, 64%, of the people in the studies were women.
-Seven of the eight trials were funded by drug manufacturers with possible interests in the results of the studies.
+We searched the medical literature up to July 2020.
+We found nine studies that compared treatment with BtA versus placebo, and included a total of 1144 participants, with on average, a moderate disease impairment.
+The participants remained in most of the studies for 16 to 20 weeks after the treatment.
+The average age of people in the studies was 52.8 years, and they had cervical dystonia for an average of 4.8 to 12.1 years before taking part in the trials.
+Sixty-four percent of the people in the studies were women.
+Eight of the nine trials were funded by drug manufacturers with possible interests in the results of the studies.

 The results show that a single treatment session improved cervical dystonia symptoms, including pain, and participant's self-evaluations.
-However, the risk of having an unpleasant or undesirable event, particularly swallowing difficulties and tiredness, was also increased.
+However, the risk of having an unpleasant or undesirable event, particularly swallowing difficulties, tiredness, and neck weakness, was also increased.
 Only three studies examined the impact of BtA on quality of life, suggesting some benefit from BtA.

 Certainty in the evidence

-The certainty in the evidence for overall and pain improvement, the risk of undesired events, self-evaluation, the risk of swallowing difficulties, and the risk of participants not tolerating treatment, is moderate.
+There is moderate certainty in the evidence for overall and pain improvement, and the risk of undesired events.
+There is high certainty in the evidence that participants reported self-evaluated improvement, and the risk that participants did not tolerate treatment.

-Nevertheless, to be included in the studies, participants had to have a history of successful treatment with BtA.
-People with certain types of cervical dystonia, in particular the types that make the head turn mostly backward or forward, were not allowed to participate in the studies, and it is known that these types respond less to botulinum toxin treatment.
+To be included in the studies, participants must have had a history of successful treatment with BtA.
+People with certain types of cervical dystonia, in particular the types that make the head turn mostly backward or forward, were not allowed to participate in the studies; it is known that they do not respond as well to botulinum toxin treatment.
 Therefore, the conclusions from this review may not apply to all people with cervical dystonia.

 We can draw no conclusions regarding long-term effects of BtA for this condition.

-We have moderate certainty in the evidence that a single BtA treatment session is associated with a significant and clinically relevant reduction of cervical dystonia-specific impairment, including severity, disability, and pain, and that it is well tolerated, when compared with placebo.
-There is also moderate certainty in the evidence that people treated with BtA are at an increased risk of developing adverse events, most notably dysphagia and diffuse weakness.
+We are moderately certain in the evidence that a single BtA treatment session resulted in a clinically relevant reduction of cervical dystonia-specific impairment, and pain, and highly certain that it is well tolerated, compared with placebo.
+There is moderate-certainty evidence that people treated with BtA are at an increased risk of developing adverse events, most notably, dysphagia, neckweakness and diffuse weakness or tiredness.
 There are no data from RCTs evaluating the effectiveness and safety of repeated BtA injection cycles.
-There is no evidence from RCTs to allow us to draw definitive conclusions on the optimal treatment intervals and doses, usefulness of guidance techniques for injection, the impact on quality of life, or the duration of treatment effect.
+There is no evidence from RCTs to allow us to draw definitive conclusions on the optimal treatment intervals and doses, the usefulness of guidance techniques for injection, the impact on quality of life, or the duration of treatment effect.

-To identify studies for this review we searched Cochrane Movement Disorders' Trials Register, CENTRAL, MEDLINE, Embase, reference lists of articles and conference proceedings.
-All elements of the search, with no language restrictions, were run in October 2016.
+We searched Cochrane Movement Disorders' Trials Register, CENTRAL, MEDLINE, Embase, reference lists of articles, and conference proceedings in July 2020.
+All elements of the search, with no language restrictions, were last run in July 2020.

 Double-blind, parallel, randomised, placebo-controlled trials (RCTs) of BtA versus placebo in adults with cervical dystonia.

 Two review authors independently assessed records, selected included studies, extracted data using a paper pro forma, and evaluated the risk of bias.
 We resolved disagreements by consensus or by consulting a third review author.
-We performed meta-analyses using a random-effects model for the comparison of BtA versus placebo to estimate pooled effects and corresponding 95% confidence intervals (95% CI).
-In addition, we performed preplanned subgroup analyses according to BtA dose used, the BtA formulation used, and the use or not of guidance for BtA injection.
+We performed meta-analyses using a random-effects model, for the comparison of BtA versus placebo, to estimate pooled effects and corresponding 95% confidence intervals (95% CI).
+We performed preplanned subgroup analyses according to BtA dose used, the BtA formulation used, and the use (or not) of guidance for BtA injections.
 The primary efficacy outcome was improvement in cervical dystonia-specific impairment.
 The primary safety outcome was the proportion of participants with any adverse event.

-We included eight RCTs of moderate overall risk of bias, including 1010 participants with cervical dystonia.
-Six studies excluded participants with poorer responses to BtA treatment, therefore including an enriched population with a higher probability of benefiting from this therapy.
+We included nine RCTs, with moderate, overall risk of bias, that included 1144 participants with cervical dystonia.
+Seven studies excluded participants with poorer responses to BtA treatment, therefore, including an enriched population with a higher probability of benefiting from this therapy.
 Only one trial was independently funded.
-All RCTs evaluated the effect of a single BtA treatment session, using doses from 150 U to 236 U of onabotulinumtoxinA (Botox), 120 U to 240 U of incobotulinumtoxinA (Xeomin), and 250 U to 1000 U of abobotulinumtoxinA (Dysport).
+All RCTs evaluated the effect of a single BtA treatment session, using doses from 150 U to 500 U of onabotulinumtoxinA (Botox), 120 U to 240 U of incobotulinumtoxinA (Xeomin), and 250 U to 1000 U of abobotulinumtoxinA (Dysport).

-We found no evidence supporting the existence of a clear dose-response relationship with BtA, nor a difference between BtA formulations, nor a difference with use of EMG-guided injection.
+We found no evidence supporting the existence of a clear dose-response relationship between BtA and improvement in cervical dystonia-specific impairment, a destinction between BtA formulations, or a variation with use of EMG-guided injection for efficacy outcomes.

-Due to clinical heterogeneity, we did not pool data regarding health-related quality of life, duration of clinical effect, or the development of secondary non-responsiveness.
+Due to clinical heterogeneity, we did not pool health-related quality of life data, duration of clinical effect, or the development of secondary non-responsiveness.